bdpgmbv/Java-Interview-Questions/README.md

    * Purpose: Stored native method calls (non-java code, like C/C++)
    * Shared: No (Each thread has its own native method stack)

-6. What is JIT compiler ?
+7. What is JIT compiler ?
 * Just In Time compiler is a key part of the JVM that makes Java programs run faster by converting freuently executed bytecode into optimzed machine code at runtime.

-7.
+8. What is the Platform ?
+* A platform refers to the combination of hardware and software on which programs run.
+* In the context of java, the platform includes the operating system and the Java Virtual Machine.